cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 ## Abstract

-Sparse Merke Tree ([SMT](https://osf.io/8mcnh/)) is a version of a Merkle Tree with various storage and performance optimizations.
+Sparse Merkle Tree ([SMT](https://osf.io/8mcnh/)) is a version of a Merkle Tree with various storage and performance optimizations.
 This ADR defines a separation of state commitments from data storage and the SDK transition from IAVL to SMT.

 ## Context